jenharris/agile-baseline/methods/research/usability-testing-guide.md

 **What it is:**

-Usability testing is a technique to evaluate a product by testing it on users.
+Usability testing is a technique for evaluating a product by testing it on users.

-**Recommended Reading:**
-*Don’t Make Me Think: A Common Sense Approach to Web Usability*, by Steve Krug (2005) Especially Chapters 9 & 10

- - Chapter 9: Usability Testing on 10 cents a day (Keeping testing simple - so you do enough of it)
- - Chapter 10: Usability Testing: The movie (How to do your own testing)

 **How to do it:**